Apollo (app): Features

 Apollo was created to better follow established iOS human interface guidelines than competing Reddit clients.
-The app's global navigation bar featured five main tabs: Posts, Inbox, Account, Search, and Settings.
+The app's global tab bar featured five main tabs: Posts, Inbox, Account, Search, and Settings.
 The app featured gestures for performing common tasks like replying and saving posts.
 The app was highly customisable, allowing a choice between large and compact post sizings, a dark mode, and modification of the app's gesture-based design.
 A "Jump Bar" feature allowed for rapid switching between different subreddits, and a media viewer allowed inline viewing of content from providers such as YouTube, Gfycat, and Imgur.
 Its text editor utilised Markdown.
 Comments from new Reddit accounts could be automatically highlighted to help users spot unconstructive users, and comments from the moderation bot AutoModerator could be automatically hidden.
 Comments were indented using different coloured lines (also customisable), improving visual focus.

 The app received regular updates that added new features.
 Core components like media viewing and sharing options were improved over time.
 In December 2018, the ability to quick switch between Reddit accounts was added.
 In May 2022, a major update overhauled the app's push notification support, allowing for additional features like custom subreddit watchers, post reminders, and trending post notifications.
 Version 1.14 introduced in September 2022 brought support for Lock Screen widgets, a feature introduced in iOS 16.
 Trending posts and favourite subreddits could be pinned to the Lock Screen for easy access.